NOWUM/Ac-DatEP/README.md

 ### API
 A REST-API is deployed in a docker container which allows basic inserting / updating / querying of the tables mentioned above.

-A 'admin' type user (which can read / write / delete) and a 'read_all' type user (which can onlay read) can be configured in the .env file.
+A 'admin' type user (which can read / write / delete) and a 'read_all' type user (which can only read) can be configured in the .env file.

 ### Dashboards
 To help understand the data and make it more accessable, a streamlit dashboard, which visualizes the data inside the database, is provided as well.